aarontran/snr-filaments/rsch-notes-fall.md

 anything I'd think diffusion should make spectra more similar, unless strange dD/dX effect is at play!

-Separate the sections -- the organization is confusing.
+(DONE (nominally)) Separate the sections -- the organization is confusing.
 This modeling was not related to the `srcutlog` fits.

 ### Other remarks: